LS741HD

 When Auto Source is On, the projector will automatically search for input sources.
 If multiple sources are connected, press the Source button on the projector or remote control to select the desired input.

-NOTE: Ensure the connected sources are also turned on.
+Note: Ensure the connected sources are also turned on.

 Adjusting the Projected Image